Miami's Most Green Condo Buildings

 LEED Score: 60

-Grove at Grand Bay's design partners, the Bjarke Ingels Group and Nichols, Brosch, Wrust, Wolfe + Associates, restored and protected the building's lush natural environment and added extensive landscaping creating a park-like feel of greenery.
-Grove at Grand Bay was built with high-end, recycled products and regionally available materials, along with resourcefully managing construction waste.
+Grove at Grand Bay's design partners restored and protected the building's lush natural environment and added extensive landscaping to create a park-like feel of greenery.
+Grove at Grand Bay was built with recycled products and regionally available materials, along with resourcefully managing construction waste.

-On the energy front, residents can boast that their building saves on energy, but also 35% of its power is met from renewable energy sources.
-The 96-unit condo complex is also designed to deliver at least 40% water savings.
-Inside the dancing twin towers, air quality is top notch, since low-emitting paints, coats, adhesives, etc. have been used throughout.
-Not to mention, its proximity to public transportation options and on-site bicycle storage facilities encourage residents to reduce their use of carbon-emitting automobiles (read personal cars).
+On the energy front, 35% of the building’s power is met from renewable energy sources, and it is also designed to deliver at least 40% water savings.
+Inside, air quality is top-notch, since low-emitting paints, coats, adhesives, etc. have been used throughout.
+Finally, its proximity to public transportation options and on-site bicycle storage facilities encourages residents to reduce their use of carbon-emitting cars.

 Brickell Ten